Reidmcc/rockfish/README.md

 ### Using Rockfish

-Check out the [walkthrough](https://github.com/Reidmcc/rockfish/blob/master/walkthrough.md).
-Please note that Rockfish is in _**very**_ early alpha and there are almost certainly bugs to be discovered.
+Rockfish is in _**very**_ early alpha and under heavy development.
+I wouldn't recommend it for production yet.

 ### Installing Rockfish